alessandrofoglia07/p2p-file-sharing-system/README.md

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com) and [CMake](https://cmake.org/) installed on your computer.
+Also, you'll need to install the [OpenSSL library](https://www.openssl.org/).
 From your command line:

 ```bash
 # Clone this repository